Read in 4 minutes

 Copy multiple files

-It is also possible to copy multiple files at once by specifying the names of files followed by the destination directory:
+To copy multiple files and directories at once specify the names of source files and directories followed with the destination directory as the last argument:

 When copying multiple files the destination must be a directory.

 The cp command also allows you to use pattern matching.
 For example, to copy all